tony13s/JavaProjectTest/README.md

 ## About

---First you have to run start.sql on mysql
+First you have to run start.sql on mysql

---Then, Import the Project Test05 to Eclipse with Spring Tools --To execute this project right click/ Run AS.../ Spring Web App With this example you can test in order to review the Test.
+Then, Import the Project Test05 to Eclipse with Spring Tools

+To execute this project right click/ Run AS.../ Spring Web App

+With this example you can test in order to review the Test.

 Example:
 http://localhost:8082/link/users/2